 Why Are There Diabetes Drug Lawsuits?

-Antidiabetic drugs have been linked to serious side effects and health risks, leading many of the affected patients to file lawsuits against the manufacturers.
+Antidiabetic drugs have been linked to serious side effects and health risks, leading many of the affected patients to file lawsuits against manufacturers.
 Medical injury lawsuits have been filed for costs associated with medical treatments, lost wages, future medical treatments, pain and suffering, and wrongful death.

 Why Have Plaintiffs Filed Diabetes Drug Lawsuits?